Maritime London’s mission is to maintain and grow the UK’s position as the world’s leading provider of maritime professional services.

 - Acting as a facilitator for those wanting to work with UK maritime services

 - Working with government and other bodies to ensure a regulatory framework exists in the UK for the maritime business service sector the thrive

 - Providing high-level networking, seminar and roundtable events to ensure members are informed and engaged on the latest developments within the sector

 Membership of Maritime London is open to any company, organisation or individual that is able to demonstrate support for the UK’s maritime services sector on a global basis.

 The Board of Directors is elected by and drawn from the diverse membership giving Maritime London its direction.
 This is augmented by two member only meetings each year where suggestions and ideas for the future are received.

 We work closely with the following organisations:

-- UK Trade & Investment – (UKTI) is a government agency which works with UK-based businesses to ensure their success in international markets, and encourage the best overseas companies to look to the UK as their global partner of choice.
+- Department for International Trade (DIT) – is a government agency which works with UK-based businesses to ensure their success in international markets by promoting and financing international trade and investment, and championing free trade.

 - TheCityUK – Whose purpose is to promote the competitiveness of UK financial services to make the UK the best place in the world to establish and grow a financial services business and, in turn, to maximise the sector’s contribution to the UK.